 The impact of pulp bleaching on food paper safety is a critical consideration in packaging production, involving chemical residues, regulatory standards, and environmental concerns.
 Here's a structured analysis:

-1. Izindlela Zokukhanyisa & Imigqomo Yamakhemikhali
+1. Izindlela Zokukhanyisa & Imithombo Yamakhemikhali

 Chlorine-Based Bleaching: